Rank | Picture | Name | Rating | Shop |

 8. Gardman R687 4-Tier Mini Greenhouse Perfect For Your Balcony

 This is my personal favorite because it is ideal for renters and the small size makes it easy for any home to accommodate.
-It truly is the every-person’s greenhouse.
+It truly is every person’s greenhouse.

 The polyethylene cover and steel frame make this greenhouse both incredibly functional and sturdy.
 Plus it is absolutely adorable!